 Ingredients

-- 1 pound boneless skinless chicken breasts cut into cutlets (see photos in the post)
+- 1 pound boneless skinless chicken breasts cut into cutlets (see note 1)

 - 1/2 teaspoon kosher salt